unicode-org/conformance/README.md

 ### Running individual executors and debugging

 Running all of the steps above may not be needed for development and debugging.
-To facilitate quicker coding and testing, it may be useful to run using the 100 test case sample set.
+To facilitate quicker coding and testing, it may be useful to run tests using the 100 test case sample set.

-The file run_config.json is simply a list of configuration information for running selected versions of a platform with selected test types (components).
+The file `run_config.json` is simply a list of configuration information for running selected versions of a platform with selected test types (components).
 Here's an entry for ICU4C in version 76 that runs 7 components: